Table of Contents

 The warm hospitality of Iranians is iconic.
 Not just because “welcome” is possibly the most popular English word here, but because it is an essential feature of our culture.
 Iranians have a saying that “Guest is a gift from God”, which is showing how we feel about our guests and why we cherish them like precious jewels.
 This is a lovely fact that whoever has traveled to Iran can remember vividly.
 There are many stories out there about Iranians’ hospitalities from a nice little smile in the street to giving a free map to the tourist.

-There is an attraction in Iran that is not listed in UNESCO world heritage sites or any map, guide books, or applications.
-Actually, it’s only found in the hearts of Iranian.
-It is a kind eye contact, genius smiles, small friendly talks, and invitations for tea or dinner.
+There is an attraction in Iran that is not listed in UNESCO World Heritage Sites or any maps, guidebooks, or applications.
+Actually, it’s only found in the hearts of Iranians.
+It is kind eye contact, genius smiles, small friendly talks, and invitations for tea or dinner.
 Iranian hospitality is one of the several reasons to visit Iran.

 Iran is one of the rare countries in which you can experience four seasons at the same time.

-Its north is covered with evergreen forests and a beautiful lake with a moderate climate.
-Its south leads to the Persian Gulf, with a hot and humid climate, beautiful and attractive palm trees.
+The northern part of the country is covered with evergreen forests and beautiful lakes with a moderate climate.
+The Persian Gulf is located in southern Iran, with a hot and humid climate, and beautiful attractive palm trees.
 In the east, you will face hot deserts with running sands and nights full of stars.
 Finally, the west of Iran is the land of high mountains where the eye-catching oak land of Zagros is located.

-Due to this complex climate, Iran is where you can have four distinct seasons at the same time.
-One can go skiing in the northern mountains and swimming in the southern waters on the same day.
+Due to this complex climate, you should visit Iran where you can have four distinct seasons at the same time.
+One can go skiing in the northern mountains and swim in the southern waters on the same day.

 One of the most asked questions by tourists who are interested in visiting Iran is whether it is safe or not.
 Iran is a safe country, with little to no petty crime and almost non-existent violent crime.